Chosen Hill School: History

-The purpose-built sixth form block, one of the first in Gloucestershire, opened in September 1972.
-In 1974, the new upper school block opened which contained a new art room, a commerce room, music rooms and eleven new classrooms, as well as a complete new dining area and kitchens.
-By this time, the school roll had increased to 1,048 and there were more than 60 staff.
+The sixth form block was opened in September 1972.
+In 1974, the new upper school block opened which contained an art room, commerce room, eleven classrooms, dining area and kitchens.
+By this time, the school roll had increased to 1,048 and up to 60 staff.
 In 1997, the school achieved specialist Technology College status, and in 2002 it was awarded Beacon Status.